SharePoint/sp-dev-docs/docs/apis/export-amr-api.md

 #### Manifest Output

-After the asyncMigrationRead function finishes execution, the final manifest will be placed in the container specified, with naming convention of “<jobid>/<filename>”.
+After the asyncMigrationRead function finishes execution, the final manifest will be placed in the container specified, under a folder named **JobId**.
 Manifest export package structure will be like the *createMigration* Import Package structure.
 The general output structure is summarized in table below.

+Below is an example on how to query the folder:

+    CloudBlobDirectory folder = blobContainerObj.GetDirectoryReference(jobid);
+    CloudBlockBlob blob = folder.GetBlockBlobReference(manifestFileName);

 |**XML file**|**Schema File**|**Description**|
 |:-----|:-----|:-----|